cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~

 nonce
-: A unique Nh-byte nonce used to protect this Envelope.
+: A unique Nn-byte nonce used to protect this Envelope.

 ct
 : Encoding of encrypted and authenticated credential extensions list.